 Ever wondered what your Town Council is here to do?
 We are directly responsible for:

 We look after 7 allotment sites around the town.
 Take a look at the Allotments page for more details on where they can be found, and how to apply for one.

 Bishop Bonners Cottage

 Originally three cottages, Bishop Bonners Cottage is the oldest surviving domestic building in Dereham.
-We are the Trustees of the museum, which is run by the Dereham Antiquarian Society.
+We are the Trustees of the museum, which is run by the Dereham Heritage Trust.
 For more information on the museum, visit their website.

 The cemetery on Cemetery Road is now near to capacity.
 A new site on Norwich Road was opened by Councillor Robert Hambidge on 19 April 2018.
 It’s leaf inspired design was created by Jeremy Stacey Architects.